Can I renounce executorship?

 Attwood Marshall Lawyers can assist executors in renouncing their executorship.

-What does it mean if the estate is being handled by the Public Trust Office or the Office of the Protective Commissioner?
+What does it mean if the estate is being handled by the NSW Trustee & Guardian?

 Sometimes the deceased, an executor, or the next of kin in cases of intestacy, may nominate a government office to provide executorial services.

 In Queensland, these executorial services are handled by the Public Trust Office.
-In New South Wales, executorial services are provided by the Office of the Protective Commissioner, also known as the NSW Trustee & Guardian.
+In New South Wales, executorial services are provided by the NSW Trustee & Guardian.